Family Child Care I Certificate

 Gain credentials to care for the next generation

 - Stackable to degree: Yes

 - Potential job outcomes: Family child care teacher

 Enhance your career as an educator by completing this 15-credit-hour certificate program in Early Childhood Education—Family Child Care I. This certificate program provides family child care teachers with basic knowledge in family child care and early childhood care and education.
 Harper College is known for providing teachers with a high-quality education, and graduates of this program are routinely sought after by local employers.

 You’ll take courses focused on areas such as child development; principles of early childhood curriculum; family child care management; and health, nutrition and safety.
-You’ll also get hands-on experience working with children under the direction of skilled educational professionals in the Harper College Child Learning Center, an on-site preschool facility.
+You’ll also get hands-on experience working with children under the direction of skilled educational professionals in the Harper College Early Childhood Laboratory School, an on-site preschool facility.

 Certificate program requirements